Decoding the mystery: Why do cats hiss at each other?

 3. Pain and discomfort

 Although less common, physical pain or discomfort can trigger a hissing response in cats.
-If a cat hisses when you touch them in a specific area or if they hiss in anticipation of pain, it's crucial to seek immediate veterinary help.
+If a cat has suddenly started hissing when you touch them in a specific area, or if they hiss in anticipation of pain, it may be a sign of pain and you should consult a veterinarian immediately.
 A sudden increase in hissing can be a sign that your cat is in pain and needs medical attention.

 4. Annoyance and displeasure

 Cats can be temperamental creatures.
-If they're not in the mood to be petted or picked up, they may express their annoyance by hissing.
+If they’re not in the mood to be petted or picked up, or if they experience over-petting or unwanted petting, they may express their annoyance by hissing.

 Understandably, being respectful of your cat’s boundaries and giving them their space when they show signs of annoyance can help reduce the frequency of hissing.